 There’s so much to think about, so today we’re going to focus solely on the requirements you need to get right for your box.

-I highly recommend you download the Panda GM Design Guidebook, which will guide you through everything you need to know about submitting files to your manufacturer.
+I highly recommend you download the Panda GM Guidebooks, which will guide you through everything you need to know about submitting files to your manufacturer.

-We’ll be focusing on pages 12 and 13 of this guidebook, as Panda has done a great job outlining everything you’ll need for your box to be compliant with all the regulations, as well as what gamers expect to see.
+We’ll be focusing on specific sections of these guidebooks, as Panda has done a great job outlining everything you’ll need for your box to be compliant with all the regulations, as well as what gamers expect to see.

 I’ll summarize their points and go into a bit more detail and specific examples of where you can find what you need as well.

 Your game will require a Universal Product Code (UPC), also commonly referred to as a barcode.

 You can get this from GS1, however, this is a costly option, with recurring fees each year.
 If you plan on selling your game in certain stores, such as Walmart, you may be required to have a barcode from GS1, yet in most cases, you can get one elsewhere that will do the job for a much lower price.